Road Safety Manual - World Road Association (PIARC)

 Understanding of major crash types (See Crash Causes) should be determined from crash data or if not available, by discussions with police and emergency services workers.
 Develop a reliable crash data system as soon as possible (See Safety Data).

-Road assessment programmes can play a part in identifying higher risk sections of a network and in identifying affordable treatments, especially where reliable crash injury data in not available.
+Road assessment programmes can play a part in identifying higher risk sections of a network and in identifying affordable treatments, especially where reliable crash injury data is not available.
 Weaknesses in Safe System elements (roads and traffic management - including roadside management and abutting development access controls, see Section 7.3; vehicles, speeds; and road user behaviours) which contribute to fatalities and serious injuries in these crash types should be determined.

 In the short term, for new road projects, adoption of Safe System design policies which apply Safe System principles to treatments to reduce fatal crash risk will be developed.
-Design guidelines would follow subsequently but these would be a substantial development task which requires an incremental medium term approach.
+Design guidelines would follow subsequently but these would be a substantial development task which requires an incremental medium-term approach.

 Seek to improve user behaviour and compliance (See Safe System Principles) across the whole existing network through improved traffic management guidance, reduced speed limits in high risk areas and improved police enforcement, offence penalties and public education See Targets and Strategic Plans for the recommended demonstration project approach.